 BP’s expertise in advanced analytical techniques, coupled with a deep understanding of process technologies, allows its teams to predict how crude oils or other feedstocks may affect individual refinery units.

 The company also is developing new methods to monitor refining infrastructure for corrosion, fouling and process upsets, enabling teams to make real-time risk evaluations and take actions to promote safe, optimal performance.

 Meanwhile, BP is creating a digitally enabled manufacturing future, deploying cutting-edge technology at its refineries and petrochemicals sites.

-For more than a century, Castrol has pioneered innovative technologies that can be used in extreme environments – from the deepest oceans on Earth to the surface of Mars.
+For more than a century, Castrol — BP’s global lubricants brand — has pioneered innovative technologies that can be used in extreme environments.

-Castrol also makes other carbon-neutral engine oils (Professional), along with carbon-neutral lubricants for the wind industry (Optigear) and carbon-neutral lubricants for the commercial trucking industry (VECTON).
+Castrol also makes other carbon-neutral engine oils (EDGE Professional), carbon-neutral lubricants for the wind industry (Optigear) and carbon-neutral lubricants for the commercial trucking industry (VECTON).